epfahl/graphene_demo/README.md

 To demonstrate server-side flexibility, two new schema roots have been added:
-`add`, which adds two floats and returns a float, and `addjson`, which returns a JSONized payload with the input arguments and the addition.
+`add`, which adds two floats and returns a float, and `addjson`, which returns a JSONized payload with the input arguments and the result of the addition.
 For example,

 ```bash
 {